RavensbourneWebMedia/UX-design/sessions/04/README.md

 ### Prototyping (to experiment)

-Prototype, either on paper or digitally (or both, if your experience requires physical supports) the part of your experience where the riskiest assumption lies.
+Prototype, either on paper or digitally the part of your experience where the riskiest assumption lies.

 <!--
 We're familiar with paper prototyping (here's a [great video-example](https://www.youtube.com/watch?v=_g4GGtJ8NCY).